 After a short stop in Lukla Airport, the world’s most dangerous, to drop weight and fuel, the helicopter continued to Base Camp where we stopped only very briefly.

-I remember it was very cold, freezing, and empty, as the 2014 avalanche the month before had forced all personnel to abandon the area.
+I remember it was very cold, freezing like when I visited Faroe Islands, and empty, as the 2014 avalanche the month before had forced all personnel to abandon the area.
 And it was also magical to step foot just above the base of the world’s tallest mountain standing high in all its majesty.

-Almost exactly three years later, I arrived at Everest Base Camp on the Tibetan side, this time, after a seven day journey through Tibet and not a half hour helicopter trip, but it was equally mesmerising, if even colder and tougher as a result of the altitude.
+Almost exactly three years later, I arrived at Everest Base Camp on the Tibetan side, this time, after a nine day journey through Tibet via Xining and a train to Lhasa and not a half hour helicopter trip, but it was equally mesmerising, if even colder and tougher as a result of the altitude.

 The magic of the mountain